davidchatz/aws-diagnose-ec2-ssh/lab-01/README.md

 network activity to your VPC.

 This feed is not in real time, it will take several minutes to refresh with the latest data.
-What you should see is traffic from your desktop to your instance on port 22 and Network Time Protocol (NTP) traffic from the instance on port 123 being ACCEPTED, as defined in the security group.
+What you should see is traffic from your desktop to your instance on port 22 being ACCEPTED, as defined in the security group.

 You will also see traffic from other external sources and maybe from the instance itself to other services being REJECTED.
-This is why it is important to lock down your security groups and NACLs.
+This is why it is important to understand what services are needed on your instances and to lock down your security groups and NACLs.

 If you are unfamiliar with the flow logs format, see this [document](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html#flow-log-records).

+## Review

+In the console you should look at how each component is configured, including:

+* VPC `vpc-ec2-ssh-lab`
+  * Note that the template does not use the default route table and nacl defined with the VPC.
+  * TODO: Consider changing the template so it does.
+* Subnets `sn-ec2-ssh-lab`
+* Route Table `rt-ec2-ssh-lab`
+* Internet Gateway `ig-ec2-ssh-lab`
+* NACL `nacl-ec2-ssh-lab`
+* Security Group `secgrp-ec2-ssh-lab`
+* EC2 Instance `inst-ec2-ssh-lab`

 ## Troubleshooting